What Is Initial DEX Offering (IDO)?

 On June 17, 2019, Raven Protocol made history by conducting the first-ever crypto IDO on the Binance exchange.
 The total supply of Raven tokens was set at 10 billion, out of which 3% (equivalent to approximately $500,000) or 300 million RAVEN were allocated for the IDO.

-Raven Protocol is a learning training protocol that leverages blockchain technology to provide fast and cost-effective solutions for transforming the artificial intelligence (AI) industry.
+Raven Protocol is a learning training protocol that leverages blockchain technology to provide fast and cost-effective solutions for transforming the artificial intelligence industry.
 By sharing their computer resources, users are rewarded with Raven tokens, which serve as utility tokens for AI training.

-Raven Protocol tokens (RVN) can also be traded on the PINTU app.
+Raven Protocol tokens can also be traded on the PINTU app.
 Explore the range of tradable tokens here: https://pintu.co.id/market.

 How Does an IDO Work?